Réde

 Réde is a village in Kisbér District of Komárom-Esztergom County in Hungary.
 It is located at the northern foothills of the Bakony Mountains, in the valley of the Cuhai-Bakonyér stream, embraced by picturesque forests.
 This region, with its ideal geographical location, has been inhabited since times predating the earliest records of Hungarian literacy, always providing a secure livelihood and a welcoming home for its residents.

-For visitors, the fresh forest air and the natural surroundings adorned with lakes, streams, and colorful wildflower meadows offer a refreshing setting for hiking.
+For visitors, the forest air and the natural surroundings adorned with lakes, streams, and wildflower meadows offer a refreshing setting for hiking.

 It was property of the Cseszneky, later of the Esterházy family.